 Q: Who comes to the training?

 Our trainings are diverse and inclusive.
-We welcome people of all ages, physical abilities, races, ethnicities, sexual orientations, gender identities, and professions, who wish to enhance their work with vulnerable youth.
+We welcome people of all ages, physical abilities, races, ethnicities, sexual orientations, gender identities, and professions, who wish to enhance their work with youth navigating difficult circumstances.

 Q: Do I need to be a yoga teacher or have a mindfulness practice to participate in the training?